naplab/Real-Time-Brain-Controlled-Hearing/README.md

 ### 1. `stimuli-design/`

-Contains scripts and resources for running behavioral experiments.
+Contains scripts and resources for running experiments.

 #### Offline Phase

 - A multi-tallker experiment paradigm with two competing conversations
 - Participant is cued to follow one of the two conversations
-- Training data for the model to be trained and deployed during the online phase
+- For obtaining training data for the model, then deployed during the online phase

 #### Online Phase

 - Runs the real-time closed-loop task
 - Paradigm same as the offline phase
-- Target-to-masker ratio (TMR) is dynamically controlled using decoded brain signals (unknown to the participant)
+- Target-to-masker ratio (TMR) is dynamically controlled using decoded brain signals (participant is unaware)
 - Enables adaptive enhancement of the attended speech stream

 This module interfaces directly with the real-time decoder to update gains of the conversations based on the decoded neural state of the participant.